-Why a WHP is good for your CV?
+Why going to WHV is good for your CV?

-Moving to the other side of the world for 1 year is a real adventure.
-But like all good things, adventure comes at a price, and that price is often having to let go of your professional situation.
+Going to the other side of the world for 1 year is a real adventure.
+But like all good things, the adventure comes at a price, and that price is often having to let go of your professional situation.

-Whether you’re a student, an employee or in the transition from school to work, the working vacation visa will literally mark a pause in your academic or professional career.
-From the moment you set foot on the soil of your host country, you’ll no longer be a student or an employee, but will have the status of a “PVTiste”, and thus break away from the classic career pattern.
+Whether you’re a student, an employee, or in the transition between the end of your studies and your professional life, the working vacation visa will literally mark a pause in your academic or professional career.
+From the moment you set foot on the soil of your host country, you will no longer be a student or an employee, but will have the status of a “PVTiste”, breaking away from the classic professional pattern.

-This professional “break” puts a damper on the hopes of many PVT applicants who, for fear of missing out on a permanent contract or of losing the interest of recruiters on their return, prefer not to leave their country.
-While these negative thoughts are sometimes true, fortunately there are many good reasons to spend 1 year on the other side of the world.
-Reasons that may interest recruiters, enrich your CV and are therefore worth mentioning.
+This professional “break” puts a damper on many WHV applicants who, for fear of missing out on an open-ended contract or of no longer being of interest to recruiters on their return, prefer not to leave their home country.
+While these negative thoughts are sometimes true, there are fortunately many good reasons to spend 1 year on the other side of the world.
+Reasons that can interest recruiters, enrich your CV and are therefore worth mentioning.
 Here are five of them:

-Going off alone to the end of the world means taking a risk
+Going to the ends of the earth alone means taking a risk

 1 year abroad means a new language on your CV

-Unless you’re doing a WHP in a French-speaking country, you’ll almost certainly be forced to practice a language that isn’t your mother tongue for 1 year.
+Unless you’re going to a French-speaking country for WHV, you’ll almost certainly be forced to practice a language that isn’t your mother tongue for 1 year.
 It’s hard not to improve your language skills when you simply have no choice.
 So take advantage of this year to learn a new language like Japanese and improve your everyday English.
-It will certainly look great on your CV, and may even open doors to international positions that were previously out of reach.
+It will certainly look great on your CV and may even open doors to international positions that were previously out of your reach.

 1 year means managing a budget

-Unless you’re staying with your beloved aunt, or you’re Bill Gates’ grandson, you’re certainly not going to go on a WHP abroad with unlimited finances.
-Some of you will even leave with the minimum amount of money needed to survive before finding a job.
-And yet, you’ll need to get through 1 year financially, whether in terms of accommodation, food, outings, transport, and all the wonderful ancillary costs we don’t always think about.
-What better opportunity than a WHP to test your budgeting skills?
-If you last 1 year and leave with a small or medium amount of money, that’s a strong point to emphasize to recruiters on your return.
-Many management positions require the ability to manage a budget, which can sometimes vary.
+Unless you’re staying with your beloved aunt, or are Bill Gates’ grandson, you’re certainly not going to WHV abroad with unlimited finances.
+Some of you will even leave with the minimum amount of money required to survive before finding a job.
+And yet, you’ll need to last 1 year financially, whether in terms of accommodation, food, outings, transport, and all the wonderful ancillary expenses we don’t always think about.
+What better opportunity than WHV to test your ability to manage a budget?
+If you can last 1 year on a small or medium-sized budget, that’s a strong point to emphasize to recruiters on your return.
+Many management positions require you to manage a budget, which can sometimes vary.

 Beautiful minds meet

 You’ve certainly heard it many times during your studies: the most important thing is to build a network.
 You know, that trendy new word that has replaced the overly pejorative piston.
-On a more serious note, spending 1 year on the other side of the world gives you the opportunity to meet similar and sometimes complementary people with whom you may want to set up a business in the future!
-If you don’t have an entrepreneurial streak, you can still make some great encounters that will be useful in your future professional career.
+On a more serious note, spending 1 year on the other side of the world gives you the opportunity to meet similar and sometimes complementary people with whom you may want to set up a business tomorrow!
+If you don’t have an entrepreneurial bent, you can still make some great encounters that will be useful in your future professional career.

 Against a similar profile, how can you stand out from the crowd?

 Let’s face it.
-Even if you’ve worked very hard to earn your degrees and your work experience is truly worthwhile, chances are you’re not the only one.
-Other people with similar backgrounds will certainly apply for the positions you’re interested in, so you’ll need to know how to stand out from the crowd.
-That year abroad on your own can be a great asset in your pocket.
+Even if you’ve worked hard to earn your degrees, and your work experience is well worth the effort, chances are you’re not alone.
+Other people with similar backgrounds are bound to apply for the jobs you’re interested in, and you’ll need to know how to stand out from the crowd.
+A year abroad on your own can be a great asset in your pocket.
 Going to Asia alone can be very impressive for a recruiter.
-Better still, this same recruiter may also be a great admirer of this part of the world, which really increases your chances of success!
+Better still, that same recruiter may also be a great admirer of this part of the world, which really increases your chances of success!

-There you have it: 5 good reasons to go on a PVT!
-Now all you have to do is take the plunge, just like Alex, who talks about his adventure on his PVT Japan blog!
-If you leave with these positive facts in mind, you can only benefit from this experience.
-See you on the other side of the world!
+There you have it: 5 good reasons to go to WHV, and now all you have to do is take the plunge, just like Alex, who writes about his adventure on his blog WHV Japan!
+If you set off with these positive facts in mind, this experience can only be beneficial to you.
+See you soon on the other side of the world!

 Working Holiday insurance is mandatory for participation in the Working Holiday Program.
-Mondassur offers you travel insurance with specific PVT cover and rates:
+Mondassur offers you travel insurance with specific coverage and rates WHV:

 • 100% reimbursement of medical expenses with no limit on the amount or deductible